bridgeit-global/sanket/CALENDAR_UI_WIREFRAMES.md

 # Calendar Module UI Wireframes

+> **Update (Nov 2025):** These wireframes now apply to the Calendar section embedded inside the Daily Programme module rather than a standalone Calendar route.

 ## Overview
 These ASCII wireframes define the user interface for the calendar module, covering all views and components for both Admin and Back Office users.